-School's Risk Ma trix for Phased Openi ng; Coronavir us control - July 2021 V8 MA December 2021 Updated ted Sep ot 21 Up dated N ovember 21 Updated 9 th Cale culated I Risk What you are doing Recalc ulate Im actions pact of School specific deta ils Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ results with the school, before staff arrive on site in the morning.
+Calo culated Risk What you are doing Recalc ulate Im actions pact of School specific detail ils Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ themselves and that it must never be taken by anyone else.
+The COVID Coordinator will develop their own, locally managed Register and a process for all staff to log test results with the school, before staff arrive on site in the morning.
 This is important for identifying staff with positive results.
 This must be a separate document to the Test Kit Log for data protection reasons.
 This system to be communicated clearly to the whole staff team.
 This should include: The process and timelines for test to be taken and results to be communicated by staff (and onward communication to the headteacher if/when required).
 A process for dealing with non-reporting by staff.
 The process for logging results, who will deputise and how will this be communicated.
 How the results will be saved securely.
 Encouraging staff to follow requirements when reporting results online (e.g. sending reminders on test days).
 Identifying and reporting incidents.
-The creation of procedures to check, test and update the Test Kit Log, Register and Incident Log on a regular basis.

-School's Risk Ma trix for Phased d Openi ng; Coronavir us control - July 2021 V8 MA December 2021 Updated ted Sep ot 21Up dated I November 21 Updated 9 th Cal culated Risk What you are doing Recalc ulate Im actions - School specific deta ils Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ • The register should be kept until further guidance is given.
+Cal culated I Risk What you are doing Recalc ulate Im actions • School specific detail ls Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ The creation of procedures to check, test and update the Test Kit Log, Register and Incident Log on a regular basis.
+The register should be kept until further guidance is given.
 12. Staff misunderstand their responsibilities following a test result 5 3 15 All school workforce, inc. supply and peripatetic teachers and visitors (staff).
 Pupils in school (and their families) through transmission of the virus The COVID Coordinator must ensure that all staff understand that they must report their result to both NHS Test and Trace through self-report gov.uk or ringing 119 and to the school (following the agreed school process), even if the result if negative or void: Staff with a negative LFD test result - staff can continue to attend school/nursery, follow guidance and use protective measures.
 Staff with a positive LFD test result - Individuals with a positive LFD result will need to self-isolate immediately in line with the stay-at-home guidance.
 They must report their results to NHS Test and Trace as soon as the test is complete, as set out in the test kit instructions and self-report gov.uk page.
 This will enable NHS Test and Trace to monitor the spread of the virus.
-They must also inform the school/nursery of their result so the school can identify close contacts and they can make appropriate cover arrangements.
-They should weekly test results via Smartlog.
+They All staff report their twice weekly test results via Smartlog.
 All staff will be reminded to report all test outcomes via both Smartlog and DFE sites.
-We follow the MK guidance and procedures when a member of staff test positive following a PCR test 5 1 5 No Change needed No longer applicable
+We follow the MK guidance and procedures when a member of staff test positive following a PCR test 5 1 5 No longer applicable We continue to follow the MK guidance and procedures when a member of staff test positive for COVID.